Akichan0201/database_shopee/README.md

 ## Output
 - SQLite database shopee.db with daily records of product sales.
-- Tables include product name, brand, rating, sold count, and date.
+- Tables include product name, brand, rating, sold count, and date, but you can also keep all the data you got or just choose what you need.

 ---